hci-lab-um/heuristics-for-test-tool-design/H11-When-will-the-tool-be-used.md

 - Are there any situational impacts for different users e.g. a business tester might not be in an office - may be in a reactive or distracting environment, therefore doing this testing between other business tasks; the answer to 'When?' may be 'intermittantly in gaps between other tasks'.
 - Will any of the tool users need to split tasks down either to complete them in intermittant bursts of work, or because an activity - for example running a test - may be started by one person and handed over to another person to complete it?
 - When else will the tool be used or impact on people's work?
+- Can we use the tool straightway ro will it take time to implement the tool and train people?
+- How long will it take to deploy?
+- Is it a timely solution?

 </details>